salam-07/TextGram/README.md

 - Set-up your account page!
 Write a little about what your interests are
 - Create your first 'echo' in seconds, share what's your own your mind
 - Like any 'echos' you want!
 - No algorithm!
 Echo doesn't track your personal activity!
-Choose your own 'scroll' using Echo Tags!
+Choose your own 'scroll' using Echo Stamps (Stamps work like tags!)!
-- Why stick to one, make several 'scrolls', or homepages, by grouping tags.
+- Why stick to one, make several 'scrolls', or homepages, by grouping stamps.
 - Create 'Private Scrolls' or 'Group Scrolls' and add your friends!
 - Have a healthy, private social media!